Huawei/containerops/singular/README.md

 ```
 #### To automatically deploy Kubernetes, you could simply follow below steps:
 ### Before You Start
-Before using the singular, you need to tell it about your public cloud credentials.
+Before using the singular, you need to tell it about your API Server Key and public cloud credentials.

 ```
 $ singular config